 One attendee said: “Monday 21st January is supposed to be the most depressing day of the year but last nights meetup made it super fun.
 The movie was so terrible it was amazing – I loved every minute of it.”
 (Thank you!)

 Festival curators please take note: get this one in your programmes quick!

 Thanks again to Joey and Adam for giving me the opportunity to play an old favourite!
 And thank you everyone that made it out!
 Hope to see you again soon!

 (1) I recently discovered just how lacklustre the research for Sex And Zen & A Bullet In The Head really was.
-Despite obvious enthusiasm, they managed to list Nam Noi-choi’s name differently for each film included.
+Despite obvious enthusiasm, they managed to list Lam Nai-Choi’s name differently for every film included.
 Very confusing!

 Distributor: Universe Laser & Video Co (UK)